mosespace/vercel-env-fetcher/README.md

 **Description:**
 The `vercel-env-fetcher` package is a Node.js CLI utility designed to simplify the management of environment variables within Vercel projects.
 It leverages the Vercel API to fetch environment variables dynamically based on a specified project ID and writes/updates the `.env` file.
 This automation saves time by eliminating the manual process of retrieving and configuring environment variables for local development or deployment environments.

-**Key Features:**

-- **Dynamic Fetching:** Retrieves environment variables from Vercel projects via the Vercel API.
-- **Automated Integration:** Writes fetched environment variables into `.env` file for seamless integration with local development setups.
-- **CLI Interface:** User-friendly command-line interface that prompts for only the project ID and handles API authentication using a Vercel Access Token.

 ### Usage Guide